3milyfz/3milyfz/README.md

 # Hello, World!

-I'm Emily, a second-year Computer Science Specialist student at the University of Toronto.
-This is where I share my projects, code, and contributions to the open-source community!
+I'm Emily and this is where I share my projects, code, and contributions to the open-source community!

 ## About Me